Emma SpillaneEnhanced Midwifery Care MSc

-I chose to study at City, University of London because it had an excellent reputation for the Master’s course in advanced Midwifery practice.
+I chose to study at City, University of London because it had an excellent reputation for the Master’s course in Enhanced Midwifery Care.

 I have been involved in service change across the maternity unit during my time as a band 7 midwife which gave me greater insight into the operational aspects of the management role.
 I also worked closely with the consultant midwives and have had them mentoring me in the career pathway I decided to choose early on in my career.
 I have been working towards a consultant midwife post in normality for some time and the service improvements I have been involved in have been associated with this role.
 I also consulted with women who were requesting care outside of the guidelines, informing them of the benefits and limitations of such decisions and supporting them in their choices.
 Choosing the consultant midwife pathway was my man motivation for applying for this course.
 To be able to apply for a senior post such as this it is essential to have your Master’s degree.